opentox/loael-paper/loael.md

 It is currently acknowledged that there is a strong need for toxicological information on the multiple thousands of chemicals to which human may be exposed through food.
-These include for examples many chemicals in commerce, which could potentially find their way into food [@Stanton2016, @Fowler2011], but also substances migrating from food contact materials [@Grob2006], chemicals
+These include for example many chemicals in commerce, which could potentially find their way into food [@Stanton2016, @Fowler2011], but also substances migrating from food contact materials [@Grob2006], chemicals